dblock/jna-build/README.md

-Elasticsearch JNA Build
+Renameme JNA Build
 =======================

-This project exists in order to build a jna jar which supports platforms supported by elastic.
+This project exists in order to build a jna jar which supports platforms supported by renameme.
 It builds native linux bits for jna in vagrant, and uses the provided native bits for mac and windows.